 To be eligible for the Select program, as a Coach or as a Player, you must have submitted an application by the appropriate deadline.

 To apply to Head Coach one of Region 45′s Select Teams or to view specific details about coaching a spring select team, please visit the Spring Select Soccer Coach Application page.
-The deadline to apply was October 10, 2013.
+The deadline to apply for the 2014 season was October 10, 2013.

 To apply to play on one of Region 45′s Select Teams or to view specific details about playing on a spring select team, please visit the Spring Select Soccer Player Application page.
-The deadline to apply was November 1 , 2013.
+The deadline to apply for the 2014 season was November 1 , 2013.

 The Select Program is designed for developing AYSO players who are committed to improving their skills and playing soccer at a higher level of competition.
 Select retains the AYSO child-friendly philosophies while at the same time providing a higher level of soccer competition.